 The fortress of Krogen was built on a sandbar and consisted of several buildings surrounded by a wall.
 After the seven Years ' war, in 1750 king Frederick II ordered to strengthen the fortress.
 Under the direction of the Flemish engineer Hans Hendrik van Paesschen, construction of new bastions and walls began, completed in 1577.
 At the same time the castle was named Kronborg.

-the Exterior walls were faced with Sandstone, the tower is decorated with sculptures Greta van Groningen (Gert van Groningen), and the roof covered with copper sheets.
-Frederick II, was an ardent admirer of theatrical art, and 1779 in the castle began to put on plays.
+A year later, again by the Flemish Anthonis van Obbergen, the two-story building in the center of the castle was expanded and added to, turning into a magnificent Palace.
+The exterior walls were faced with Sandstone, the towers were decorated with sculptures by Gert van Groningen, and the roof was covered with copper sheets.
+Frederick II, was a passionate fan of theatrical art, and since 1779, the castle began to put on performances.

 In 1629, a fire destroyed most of the Palace's premises, in 1631, reconstruction work began, and by 1639, the castle had received new halls and rooms in the Baroque style, even more luxurious than before.
 During the Danish-Swedish war of 1658-60, the castle was occupied by the Swedes and looted, most of the art was taken to Stockholm.
 The war showed that the castle was not sufficiently protected, so in 1688-90 a new line of external fortifications was built, making Kronborg the strongest fortress in Europe.

 Since 1739, the fortress was used as a penal prison for dangerous criminals, where murderers, rapists, and arsonists served their sentences.
 Prisoners were kept in damp, cold basements, and, shackled, performed heavy work on the construction of fortifications.
 The prison lasted until the 20th century, when it lost its defensive significance and the military left the fortress in 1923..